MartinMiles/awesome-sitecore/readme.md

 - [Sitecore DXP Demo](https://github.com/Sitecore/Sitecore.Demo.Edge) - A demo of XM, Experience Edge, Content Hub DAM and CMP, Content Hub Edge, JSS, CDP, Sitecore Personalize, Next.js and Vercel.
 - [Sitecore Developer Portal](https://github.com/Sitecore/developer-portal) - Sitecore developer portal is built with Next.js, Typescript, Tailwind CSS, and is hosted on Vercel.
 It uses static site generation (SSG) to create all the pages at build time.
 It also utilizes Incremental Static Regeneration (ISR) to automatically update the app when changes to page content are made.
 Many pages are written in Markdown and converted to HTML at build time.
 Images that are used are managed in Sitecore DAM and are published to a CDN.
 - [Play Summit](https://github.com/Sitecore/Sitecore.Demo.XmCloud.PlaySummit) - Play Summit demo featurin XM Cloud, Content Hub DAm, CMP, Next.js with Versel hosting, etc.
+- [Developer Portal](https://github.com/Sitecore/developer-portal) - The Sitecore developer portal built with Next.js, Typescript, Tailwind CSS, and hosted on Vercel, uses static site generation to create all the pages at build time.
+It also utilizes Incremental Static Regeneration (ISR) to automatically update the app when changes to page content are made.
+With much of the page content written in Markdown and converted to HTML at build time, images are however used managed in Sitecore DAM and published to a CDN.

 ## Deployment